 - Build and expand your network to explore and connect with the Boston College alumni community.
 Here are two ways to connect you to the alumni network:

 - EagleExchange: This platform allows you to search for and connect with alumni via messages and has the ability to request meetings for either a phone or video call within this platform.

 - LinkedIn: When you create a LinkedIn profile, you can then follow the Boston College page, and search for alumni via the alumni tab.
 As you identify alumni that you would like to connect with you can send an introductory message.

-Once you get started in exploring careers over winter break, if you have questions about next steps you can make an appointment to chat with an exploration coach or a career cluster coach based off of where you are in your career journey.
+Once you get started exploring careers over winter break, if you have questions about next steps you can make an appointment to chat with an exploration coach or a career cluster coach based on where you are in your career journey.

 —By Hannah Fatemi, Assistant Director, Career Education